A new role to bridge the gap between Care Workers and Registered Nurses

 Our project saw us enrol four care workers from East London as Apprentice Nursing Associates (ANA) at the University of East London.
 We developed and tested a workforce model for ‘arms-length supervision’ for the providers, integrating and collaborating with healthcare professionals currently involved within the care home and domiciliary care to provide support for nurse supervision.
 This enabled domiciliary care and care home providers without Registered Nurses on the team to employ Apprentice Nursing Associates (ANAs) and subsequently Registered Nursing Associates.

-The model will support care providers to remodel their workforce to include clinical staff and support the development of a learning culture regarding work-based learning, supervision and support.
-In addition it will provide professional development opportunities for existing Registered Nurses which link with care providers to provide clinical supervision and support in line with Nursing and Midwifery Council standards and university requirements for the Apprentice Nursing Associate programme.
+The model supports care providers to remodel their workforce to include clinical staff and support the development of a learning culture regarding work-based learning, supervision and support.
+In addition it provides professional development opportunities for existing Registered Nurses which link with care providers to provide clinical supervision and support in line with Nursing and Midwifery Council standards and university requirements for the Apprentice Nursing Associate programme.
 Benefits include:

 Recognition at Adult Social Care Awards